A Brief History

 Ford Motor Company today is the 5th largest selling car brand in the world, and second in the US.
 The Ford Focus is the biggest selling car, and the Ford F-150 pick up truck is the largest selling vehicle in the world.
 Certainly notable, but a far cry from the heady days of 1913-1930 when Ford ruled the automobile world.
 In 2013 Ford sold about two and a half million cars in the US alone, and when you consider some of the car companies that have gone out of business just since 1950, that is not that bad!
 (Some defunct car nameplates since 1950 include: Oldsmobile, Pontiac, Saturn, Plymouth, Mercury, Studebaker, Nash, Packard, Checker, American Motors, Kaiser, Sterling, Bricklin, DeLorean Triumph, Saab, International Harvester, DeSoto, Hummer, and Hudson.)

-What bygone cars do you miss?
-Tell us in the comments
+Question for students (and subscribers): What bygone cars do you miss?
+Please let us know in the comments section below this article.

 For more information, please read…